-In two days, I could discharged him from the hospital to start his way back into the life he lost so many years ago.
+In two days, I could discharge him from the hospital to start his way back into the life he lost so many years ago.

-I am grateful and honored I have, in a way, played a roll in the life story of this man.
+I am grateful and honored I have, in a way, played a role in the life story of this man.

-It is a privilege to be part of my own team.
+It is a privilege to be a part of my own team.

 I thank all the ones that have contributed in any way or form to all I have learned.